ibrahiem9/docker-dev/README.md

 # docker-dev

-local development container based on Ubuntu
+local development container on Ubuntu Linux AMD64

 ## How to use
 1. Clone repo and cd into root dir